woc-hack/hemlock/program/README.md

 The script must run on da4.

-usage: ./find_cloned_files out <commit hash>
+usage: ./find_cloned_files <out|-> <commit hash>
+out is the output directory. if specified as -, directory is sha hash of commit
-where commit hash is the commit that fixes a known vulnerability
+commit hash is the commit that fixes a known vulnerability

 Example:
-./find_cloned_files out 92fe84214967012e951f7aee5bcee9977c426eef
+./find_cloned_files - 92fe84214967012e951f7aee5bcee9977c426eef

 # Description